Basics

 Breath testing

-You will need continued testing throughout your treatment if you have a positive reading to assess the effectiveness of your treatment protocol.
+Continued testing throughout your treatment if you have a positive reading can help you assess the effectiveness of your treatment protocol.
+However, this is simply not affordable for many people.

 How breath testing works